More about the CAVA framework

-CAVAanalytics is part of a broader framework, called CAVA (Climate and Agriculture Risk Visualization and Assessment) designed to democratize the accessibility and visualization of climate data for agricultural climate services.
+CAVAanalytics is part of a broader framework, called CAVA (Climate and Agriculture Risk Visualization and Assessment) designed to democratize access and usability of climate information.
 CAVA is developed jointly by The Food and Agriculture Organization of the United Nations (FAO), the University of Cantabria, Predictia and the University of Cape Town.
 The university of Cantabria and Predictia are also the developers of the Copernicus Climate Atlas.

 CAVA can be conceived as a specialised tool compared to the IPCC Interactive Atlas and the COPERNICUS Climate Atlas.
 These tools are complementary with each other and the selection of the right application depend on the user needs.